Needlepointers.com Logo

 You can use glue dots or a stapler to hold the twists.
 We found that glue dots didn't hold the snowflake and it kept popping apart.
 But maybe you'll have more success with glue dots.

 Next, flip the paper square over so the paper's opposite side is facing up.
-Take the next two sections next to the center and overlap the points and glue/staple them together.
+Take the next two sections closest to the center overlap the points and glue/staple them together.
 Look at the photo below for more details.
 3D Paper Snowflake Tutorial - 2nd twist & glue

 Flip the paper over and glue/staple the next pair (3rd pair) together.
 3D Paper Snowflake Tutorial - 3rd twist & glue